19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-Vex King is a bit of a legend in the self-help world considering he’s written numerous books on the topic.
-He knows what works for self-improvement.
-Though some struggle more than others, it can be difficult to cultivate self-love.
-Little daily reminders via Instagram is a great way to ease into it though.
+Vex King is a bit of a legend in the self-help world, as he’s written numerous books on self-love and knows what works for self-improvement.
+It can be difficult to cultivate self-love, and some struggle more than others.
+Little daily reminders via Instagram is a great way to ease into the process.

 Best for highlighting men’s mental health